dispread/documentation/content/applications/hr/payroll.rst

    :align: center
    :alt: Personal information that appear on employee cards to enter.

-To edit an entry, select it from the list.
-Then, click the :guilabel:`Edit` button, and modify the entry.
-When done, click :guilabel:`Save` or :guilabel:`Discard` to save the information or cancel the edits.
+To edit an entry, select it from the list, and modify the entry.
+To make a new entry, click the :guilabel:`New` button.

+The required fields, aside from entering the :guilabel:`Information` name, are :guilabel:`Related Field` and :guilabel:`Category`.
+Select a :guilabel:`Related Field` from the drop-down menu that best describes what kind of information this entry is, and where it is going to be stored in the backed.
+Select a :guilabel:`Category` from the drop-down menu that the information should be under, such as :guilabel:`Address` or :guilabel:`Personal Documents`.

+The two most important fields on the personal info form are :guilabel:`Is Required` and :guilabel:`Display Type`.
+Checking the :guilabel:`Is Required` box makes the field mandatory on the employee's card.
+The :guilabel:`Display Type` drop-down menu allows for the information to be entered in a variety of ways, from a :guilabel:`Text` box, to a customizable :guilabel:`Radio` button, a :guilabel:`Checkbox`, a :guilabel:`Document`, and more.

 .. image:: payroll/personal-new.png
    :align: center
    :alt: New personal information entry.

-The two most important fields on the personal info form are :guilabel:`Is Required` and :guilabel:`Display Type`.
-Checking the :guilabel:`Is Required` box makes the field mandatory on the employee's card.

-The :guilabel:`Display Type` drop-down menu allows for the information to be entered in a variety of ways, from a :guilabel:`Text` box, to a customizable :guilabel:`Radio` button, a :guilabel:`Checkbox`, a :guilabel:`Document`, and more.

-Once the information is entered, click the :guilabel:`Save` button to save the entry.

 Resume
 ------